bt-lemery/harbor-swagger-client/docs/ProductsApi.md

   operation: 'operation_example', # String | The operation
   begin_timestamp: 'begin_timestamp_example', # String | The begin timestamp
   end_timestamp: 'end_timestamp_example', # String | The end timestamp
-  page: 56, # Integer | The page nubmer, default is 1.
+  page: 56, # Integer | The page number, default is 1.
   page_size: 56 # Integer | The size of per page, default is 10, maximum is 100.
 }